Babylon station: History

+Station rehabilitation

-As budgeted in the 2008–2013 Capital Plan, station rehabilitation over the next five years will include the demolition of the existing platforms and design and construction of a new platform as well as replacement of platform waiting rooms, escalators, and elevators.
-The project is projected to cost $39 million and will replace infrastructure that has existed since 1964.
+A station rehabilitation budgeted in the 2008–2013 Capital Plan was to include the demolition of the existing platforms and design and construction of a new platform as well as replacement of platform waiting rooms, escalators, and elevators.
+The project was projected to cost $39 million and would replace infrastructure that has existed since 1964.
+The project was ultimately delayed, with funding deferred to a future capital plan.

+In 2024, as part of the 2025–2029 Capital Plan, the LIRR station began undergoing a significant reconstruction project.
+Starting that September, the eastern and western portions of the station's platforms closed for demolition and reconstruction, with construction expected to be completed in May 2026.
+As part of the project, the station will additionally receive new platform canopies, escalators & elevators, and the replacement of bathrooms, stairs, platforms, and waiting rooms.

 Station layout

-The station has two 12-car-long high-level island platforms.
+The station has two 12-car-long high-level island platforms, located on an elevated structure.